tawneeh/sleigh-budget/WorkLog.md

 * 9:00 - Test functionality on the darkMode branch.
 If functionality is 100% then I will merge with Main

 * 9:23 - Merged darkMode branch with Main branch

+* 10:55 - Research the best way to display the budgeting data visualization.
+Two graphs?